Wuppertaler

 SV Germania, 1907 Wuppertal and VfL 1912 Wuppertal.

-season under head coach Uwe Fuchs after the sacking of Christoph John.
+This was achieved under chief trainer Uwe Fuchs after the sacking of Christoph John.
 The

 Ercan

-Aydoğmuş was top scorer in 2015-16 as Wuppertaler won the Oberliga Mittelrhein
+Aydoğmuş was the top scorer in 2015-16 as Wuppertaler won the Oberliga Mittelrhein

 under the tutelage of Christian Britscho and then in the top eight in 2017-18.